cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

     * <span class="notranslate">Application URL</span> —  HTTP/HTTPS link to your application (optional);
     * <span class="notranslate">Application startup file</span> — the file where WSGI callable object is located.
 It is required for application to run.
 Default is <span class="notranslate">`passenger_wsgi.py`</span>;
     * Application Entry point — WSGI callable object for your application (optional).
 Default is <span class="notranslate">`application`</span>;
-    * <span class="notranslate">Passenger log file</span> — starting from LVE Manager 5.1.0-2 you can set paths to Passenger logs for Python applications via UI (or using [cloudlinux-selector utility](/command-line_tools/#new-python-selector)).
+    * <span class="notranslate">Passenger log file</span> — starting from CloudLinux Manager 5.1.0-2 you can set paths to Passenger logs for Python applications via UI (or using [cloudlinux-selector utility](/command-line_tools/#new-python-selector)).
 3. Optionally, add environment variable.
 To do so, click <span class="notranslate">_Add Variable_</span> and specify variable name and value, then click the <span class="notranslate">_Done_</span> or <span class="notranslate">_Cancel_</span> to close an adding form.

 To delete or edit environment variable, click <span class="notranslate">_Bin_</span> or <span class="notranslate">_Pencil_</span> for the required variable.